 To sync security with DevOps cycles, a rugged DevOps team must log integration and delivery processes at a very granular level, so security issues can be identified as they arise.
 The more granular the records are, the easier it becomes to identify security holes.
 Both Jira and Cucumber are popular tools for keeping logs in rugged DevOps environments.
 For automated DevOps and security testing, there's a large portfolio of product types, including static application security testing, dynamic application security testing, interactive application security testing and runtime application security testing.
 Vendors include Contrast Security, Fortify, Veracode and Waratek.

 With the increasing use of continuous software development, more code is produced and used for longer than expected or in unintended ways.
 Rugged DevOps allows for secure code to be produced more reliably with fewer revisions.

-Rugged DevOps is also often referred to as DevSecOps or Secure DevOps, but the three are not the same.
-While both DevSecOps and Secure DevOps tend to rely on automation tools to test and secure code at the end of version development, the rugged DevOps process starts with security as a priority, pen tests throughout development and tends to produce a hardened end product.
+Rugged DevOps is sometimes referred to as DevSecOps or Secure DevOps, but not everyone agrees the three terms are synonymous.
+All three value security as a component in continuous software development, but only the rugged DevOps approach makes "security first" a priority, pen tests throughout development and purposely seeks to produce a hardened end product.